tomascharad/model-environment/README.md

 And because it is [hard](https://groups.google.com/forum/#!topic/reactjs/jbh50-GJxpg) to consume data from nested API responses.
 You would like to have a normalized Api or normalize it with [normalizr](https://github.com/paularmstrong/normalizr)

-But, we all know that is very difficult to recreate all of these relations in our client-side app...
+So we think that normalized api's are here to stay... but, is very difficult to recreate all of these relations in our client-side app...
 This is why model-environment was created for.

 Have you ever wanted to do things like: `user.company().employees()` in your client-side app?